 - Protect the character of our neighborhoods, (especially Ambleside & Dundarave) heritage assets and natural environment through policies of sensitive, citizen supported growth.

 - Maintain our community as safe and attractive.

 - Strive for an Official Community Plan that accurately reflects the values and vision of our citizens.

 - Ensure that costs are controlled to avoid/minimize tax increases.

 - Support authentic community engagement that allows the public to meaningful contribute shaping our community.

 Scenery Slater, Hollyburn

-Heather Mersey, Hollyburn
+Heather Mersey, (on leave) Hollyburn